Animals

 The Great Malay Argus Pheasant lives in dry, lowland primary and logged forests.DIET

-IN THE ZOO – Fruits, vegetables, greens, seeds, insects and grainFASCINATING FACTS
+IN THE ZOO – Fruits, vegetables, greens, seeds, insects, and bird feed pelletsFASCINATING FACTS

-• Male's call can travel up to a half a mile
+• A male's call can travel up to a half a mile.

 Greater Bushbaby